Chat with us, powered by LiveChat ;

 Utility Bills

-Electricity bills in Puerto Rico can be higher due to the island's reliance on imported fuel.
+Electricity bills in Puerto Rico can be higher due to the island's reliance on imported fuel, an important factor in understanding the cost of living in Puerto Rico and the average cost of living in Puerto Rico.
 Water bills are typically reasonable, and conservation efforts are encouraged.
 Furthermore, internet and cable TV packages vary in price depending on the provider and plan.

 Healthcare Expenditures